andreshungbz/simple-task-manager/README.md

 npm start
 ```

+Visit the application in the web browser at `http://localhost:3000`.

 ## Attributions

 Favicon clipboard icon is copyright 2020 Twitter, Inc and other contributors.
 The graphics are licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 No modifications were made to the original image.